pchaganti/gx-ariana/README.md

 ## Code processing disclaimer

 We need to process (but never store!) your JS/TS code files on our server based in EU in order to have Ariana work with it.
 It is not sent to any third-party including any LLM provider.
-An enterprise plan will come later with enterprise-grade security and compliance.
+An enterprise plan will come later with enterprise-grade security and compliance as well as a docker self-hosted version of our server.
 If that is important to you, [please let us know](https://discord.gg/Y3TFTmE89g).